 No one solution is right for every dispute.
 While mediation can be adopted to work in many different situations, the fact of the matter is that it requires a commitment from both parties to work together, and find common ground compromises in many different areas.

 At Jacobs Berger, LLC, we encourage our clients to choose the mediation process over divorce litigation, but only when we believe that mediation can and will work for you.
-For an honest assessment of your unique situation, and whether or not mediation may work for your Morris County divorce, contact our firm to schedule a free and confidential consultation.
+Contact our firm to schedule an honest and thorough assessment of your unique situation today.

 Contact our Morristown, NJ Mediation Attorneys Today